[Moderate revision–posted 5/22/23 (replaces 5/20/21 edition)]

-REVIEW: This OP will be reviewed in February of odd-numbered years by the Chair of the IRB, the Manager of the Human Research Protection Program (HRPP), and the Associate Vice President for Research Integrity with substantive revisions presented to the Senior Vice President for Research and the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in February of odd-numbered years by the Chair of the IRB, the Manager of the Human Research Protection Program (HRPP), and the Associate Vice President for Research Integrity with substantive revisions presented to the Vice President for Research and the Provost and Senior Vice President.

 The IRB operates according to its own set of policies and procedures, available from the HRPP office and website, http://www.hrpp.ttu.edu.
 At TTU, all research involving human subjects is to be reviewed by the IRB.

 1. Human Subjects Research and IRB Authority

 The IRB regulates all activity that involves research with human subjects that (a) is conducted by TTU personnel in the course of their employment by the university or (b) uses TTU facilities or resources.
-Generally, this means that TTU personnel conducting research elsewhere need approval by the TTU IRB to conduct human subject research, even if the work is approved by another IRB.
-Work that is conducted on the TTU campus needs approval by the TTU IRB, even if it has approval from another institution.
+TTU investigators need approval by the TTU IRB to conduct human subject research, even if the research has IRB approval from another institution.
 (The approval may be in the form of a reliance agreement.)
 Individuals who are in doubt about whether an activity constitutes research with human subjects or who have questions about the applicability of this policy to a research project should confer with the HRPP Manager or the IRB Chair.